 WARNING!
 Do not attempt this.
 As you will see from this webpage, this is a very dangerous undertaking, no matter what the method, or what precautions are taken.

 Here are BULLET CATCH articles from many sources.
-Information about the stunt by Dorothy Dietrich-Penn & Teller-Criss Angel-Dvaid Blaine, etc. from our collection.
+List of the stunt done by woman magician Dorothy Dietrich-Penn & Teller-Criss Angel-Dvaid Blaine, etc. from our collection.
 In short order we will be expanding the site with more of our information.